ls1intum/Athena/docs/user_guide/setup/setup.rst

 3. Press **Import** and select the data you want to import (See :ref:`evaluation_data_format_guide`)
   - Select one or multiple `.json` files (in case of non-programming exercises)
   - Alternatively: Select a `.zip` that contains `.json` files and the associated code repositories. **Important:** they have to be on the top level!
-4. Verify that it lists `Avaliable exercises:` as expected
+4. Verify that it lists "`Avaliable exercises:`" as expected
 5. Optional: Press **Export** to export the data if needed (The playground does not modify it, currently)
 6. Optional: Press **Delete** to delete the data again (Warning: Some data might still exist in the Athena database if it was sent to a module)